mertezz/didomi-challenge/SOLUTION.md

 ### dbt

 #### Structure

-Project structure follows standard dbt practices, with separate folders representing data layers (raw, staging, marts, reporting).
-Each folder maps directly to a physical database schema, making it easy to locate corresponding tables and models.
+- Project follows standard dbt structure with folders representing data layers (`raw`, `staging`, `mart`, `report`).
+Each folder maps directly to a physical database schema, ensuring clarity between model layers and database objects.

-In larger organizations with several department (eg. marketing, sales, consent-management), an additional subfolder level could be introduced in the `staging` and `mart` folder.
-To keep a flat structure, such organizational context can also be encoded in model names (eg. `fct_cm_event`), improving table uniqueness across departments.
-The `raw` layer can similarly be organized by source systems when dealing with a large number of sources.
+- In larger organizations, additional subfolders can be introduced under `staging` or `mart` (eg., per department such as marketing, sales, or consent-management).
+To keep a flat structure, the organizational context can also be included in model names (eg., `fct_cm_event`).
+The `raw` layer can similarly be organized by source systems when dealing with multiple data providers.

-Schema mapping logic is customized via [generate_schema_name.sql](dbt_project/macros/generate_schema_name.sql).
+- Schema mapping logic is customized via [generate_schema_name.sql](dbt_project/macros/generate_schema_name.sql), achieving a direct mapping between dbt folders and corresponding database schemas.

-For simplicity, `profiles.yml`, `dbt_project.yml`, and `packages.yml` are all stored in the project root.
+- Configuration files (`profiles.yml`, `dbt_project.yml`, and `packages.yml`) are stored in the project root for easier maintenance.

-Due to small project size, all **schemas, seeds,** and **sources** are defined in single files (`schema.yml`, `seeds.yml`, `source.yml`) under `/models`.
+- Due to the small project size, all schema definitions, seeds, and sources are consolidated in single files (`schema.yml`, `seeds.yml`, `source.yml`) under `/models`.

 #### Macros
-Jinja templating adds flexibility but can reduce readability and maintainability.
+- Jinja templating adds flexibility but can reduce readability and maintainability.
 Macros were used only when necessary to keep the solution simple and maintainable.

-The project reuses community packages (eg. `dbt_utils.generate_surrogate_key()`) instead of re-implementing standard utilities.
+- The project reuses community packages (eg. `dbt_utils.generate_surrogate_key()`) instead of re-implementing standard utilities.

 #### Materialisation
-Materialisations are crucial for efficient data processing and performance.
+- Materialisations are crucial for efficient data processing and performance.
 For simplicity and easier maintenance, the default materialisation has been changed from `view` to `table`.
 An exception to this are fact models, where incremental materialisation is used.

-Incremental strategies are covered in the section [Load & backfill strategies](#load--backfill-strategies).
+- Incremental strategies are covered in the section [Load & backfill strategies](#load--backfill-strategies).

 #### Data & code checks
 Several tests were created to demonstrate dbt testing functionality.
 They are defined both in the `schema.yml` files and in the dedicated `tests` folder.

 Types of tests applied in the project:
 - Generic tests